 Andrew is also a trained mediator.
 He was accepted into the highly selective mediation training program provided by the United States District Court Alternative Dispute Resolution Program.
 Since completing his training in March 2011, he has served as a mediator and Early Neutral Evaluator by appointment of various federal judges.
-He is also a founding member of the Palo Alto Bar Association ADR Program and provides mediation services through that program and through direct retention by the parties.
+He is also a founding member of the Palo Alto Bar Association ADR Program and provides mediation services through direct retention by the parties.

 Andrew resides on the San Francisco Peninsula, where he enjoys amateur astronomy, San Francisco Giants baseball, music and spending time with his family.

 Admitted to the United States District Court for the Eastern, Northern

 and Central Districts of California and the Ninth Circuit Court of

 Registered to practice before the U.S. Supreme Court